-Who may call a special meeting: The board president or any three members of the board may call a special meeting.
+Convocation: The board president or any three members of the board may call a special meeting.

-Notice: Notice of the special meeting must be provided to all board members, including ex officio members, using a reasonable method or combination of methods.
+Notice: Notice of a special meeting must be provided to all board members, including ex officio members, in a way that is consistent with RCW 24.03A.
 At minimum, the person(s) organizing a special meeting must send an email notice to all board members stating the meeting date, time, and location, and including login information for online or hybrid meetings.
 If the meeting consists entirely or nearly entirely of executive session topics, email notice to the congregation is not required; however, if the special meeting is intended to cover topics fit for public discussion, email notice must be provided to the congregation listing the meeting date, time, and location, including login information for online or hybrid meetings.